jacobdensford/jacobdensford.com/empire-flame/appendices.md

 Birtha was an old witch who lived in a hut in the forest just north of Bafeld.

+### Crow

+Crow, who's real name was Matep, was a tiefling who was blinded by the same sorceress who blinded Ravyn.

 ### Cuthbeorht

 Cuthbeorht was an apprentice blacksmith in the town of Mistcrown.
 He aided Bertio in preparing the Endoranian army's weapons for the Battle of Mistcrown.